beckyli/NEC/UseInPython.md

 ## Using JPype

 The first step is to install JPype.
 On ubuntu for Python 2, one simply installs `python-jpype` via the ubuntu package manager.
 On other platforms, install as you would other python extensions (e.g. via `pip install jpype`).
+Ensure that you don't mix 32-bit python with 64-bit java and vice-versa (as recommended [by jpype](https://jpype.readthedocs.io/en/latest/install.html))

 For Python 3, you may need to install a slightly different version of JPype:
  * On ubuntu linux it has been reported that `pip3 install jpype1` (You might need to `sudo` that) will install a python 3 compatible JPype (thanks to Michael Wibral). `jpype1-py3` is another available package, however it seems that `jpype1` is more efficient.